jooohyunpark/itp-canvas-for-coders/README.md

 At the completion of this course, the students will:

-1. Be comfortable prototyping web 3D experience using three.js fundamentals
+1. Be comfortable prototyping web 3D experience using three.js
 2. Use browser as a digital canvas for artistic expression